Software testing basics

 TermMeaningGoal

-Quality AssuranceChecks whole processPrevents problems
+Quality AssuranceChecks and improves the whole processPrevent problems

-Software TestingChecks the software productFinds bugs
+Software TestingChecks the product itselfFind bugs

 Types of Software Testing Basics